-- Project Staffing.
-A pilot program will provide staff with the opportunity to develop an 1. experienced in-house team consisting of Redevelopment Agency and Public Works staff for the purpose of implementing the program.
+- 1. Project Staffing.
+A pilot program will provide staff with the opportunity to develop an experienced in-house team consisting of Redevelopment Agency and Public Works staff for the purpose of implementing the program.
 Because traffic calming is a unique area of expertise in the field of traffic engineering and because of limited staff time, the Agency and Public Works are recommending contracting for traffic consulting services during the pilot project.
-An agreement Fehr & Peers Associates, a firm that specializes in the design and implementation of traffic calming measures. is provided as an attachment to this letter.
-Their traffic calming design team has implemented a number of successful traffic impact reduction programs and measures in communities such as ours.
-It is anticipated that they will also be able to assist staff in developing a public awareness component for the project to help ensure its success.
-Because of the unique nature of the projects in this program, the proposed contract includes a modification to the County's standard language in that the contractor would be liable only under conditions in which their performance was negligent.
-The typical County contract language does not incorporate the word negligent. - 2.
+An agreement with a firm that specializes in the design and implementation of traffic calming measures is provided as an attachment to this letter.
+It is anticipated that the consultant will also be able to assist staff as necessary in developing a public awareness component of the project to help ensure the success of the program.
+Because of the unique nature of the projects in this program, the proposed contract includes a slight modification to the County's standard indemnification language. - 2.
 Financing Traffic Impact Reduction Measures. \$270,000 in funds are available in the Redevelopment Agency's budget for approximately two to three years of designing and constructing traffic calming measures, depending on how many measures are implemented each year and the costs involved.
 Because it is essential that the majority of residents adjacent to the location of a traffic calming measure support the effort, many traffic impact reduction programs require that the residents of the affected street or neighborhood contribute some amount of matching funds to the project.
 Part of the purpose of the pilot project would be to determine when such a match is appropriate and what percentage of total costs the match should be. - 3.
-Proiect Selection Process.
+Project Selection Process.
 Typically, the locations on which specific traffic calming measures will be implemented are selected from a pool of requests made by the residents from a street or neighborhood.
 Initiating a traffic impact reduction pilot project at this time is opportune in that suggestions from residents and neighborhoods can be solicited through the Redevelopment Agency's community newsletter which is scheduled for mailing to all Live Oak and Soquel residents in the spring/summer of this year.
 The newsletter can be used to explain what traffic calming is and to inform residents how their requests should be forwarded for consideration.

 Requests from residents would take the form of a brief description of a traffic related problem in their neighborhood that might be addressed through traffic calming measures.
 Agency and Public Works staff would review requests and select projects for potential implementation.
-Prior to further consideration, projects would most likely require a petition from residents to ensure majority support and participation in cost-sharing, similar to the process already adopted for road bumps.
+Prior to further consideration, projects would most likely require a petition from residents to ensure majority support and participation in cost-sharing, similar to the process already adopted for road. bumps.